 Web-based Credit Card Payments

 The college utilizes Marketplace to accept online payments for transactions not related to students’ accounts.
-Departments that are interested in using Marketplace should contact the Budget Office for further procedures and training.
+Departments that are interested in using Marketplace should contact the Finance Office for further procedures and training.
 Departments are prohibited from using any other system to accept credit card payments, unless specifically approved by Administration and Finance.

 Occasionally a check deposited in the College or ASC banking institution will be refused for payment due to insufficient funds in the customer’s account.
 The office of Student Accounts or ASC will notify the department that received the payment when this occurs.
 It is the department’s responsibility to contact the customer and make alternate payment arrangements.
 The College reserves the right to turn over any delinquest payments to a private collection agency or to the Attorney General’s Office.